Ghazi Kanaan

-Ghazi Kanaan (غازي كنعان; 1942 – 12 October 2005), also known as Abu Yo'roub, was Syria's interior minister from 2004 to 2005, and long-time head of Syria's security apparatus in Lebanon.
-His violent death during an investigation into the assassination of Rafik Hariri drew international attention.
+Ghazi Kanaan (غازي كنعان; 1942 – 12 October 2005; also known by his nickname Abu Yo'roub) was a Syrian military officer and intelligence chief who served as Syria's interior minister from 2004 to 2005.
+He was also the long-time head of Syria's security apparatus in Lebanon from 1982 to 2002.

+Employing tactics such as endorsing pro-Syrian candidates and employing intimidation, Kanaan had a considerable influence over Lebanese politics, ensuring Lebanon was aligned with Syria's agenda.
+Kanaan was questioned during the investigation into Rafic Hariri's assassination in 2005.
+His violent death later that year, officially declared a suicide, was met with skepticism by some, drawing international attention.

 Early life and education

 Ghazi Kanaan was born in 1942 in Bhamra, near Qardaha, the home town of former Syrian president Hafez al-Assad.
-This region, centered on the coastal town of Latakia, is in heartland Syria's Alawite minority, of which both men were part.
-Ghazi was a member of the Kalbiyya tribe and a distant relative of Bashar's mother, Anisa Makhlouf.
-Ghazi graduated from the Homs Military Academy in 1965.
+This region, centered on the coastal town of Latakia, is in heartland of Syria's Alawite minority, of which both men were part.
+Kanaan was a member of the Kalbiyya tribe and a distant relative of Bashar's mother, Anisa Makhlouf.
+Kanaan graduated from the Homs Military Academy in 1965.